 Gut/Brain Communication in Health and Diseases

-Our lab uses advanced technologies, genetically engineered models, ex-vivo cultures, electrophysiology, calcium imaging and human-derived cell lines to unmask pathways regulating bodyweight, glucose and brain functions.
+Our lab uses advanced technologies, genetically engineered models, ex-vivo cultures, electrophysiology, calcium imaging and human-derived cell lines to unmask pathways regulating bodyweight, glucose and somatosensory functions.
 Sensing of gut metabolites by the peripheral nerve system (PNS) is altered in states such as obesity, aging, or even neurodegenerative diseases (neuropathic pain, Parkinson etc.).
 We strive to translate our research to human to develop therapies.
-The last summer 2022, our lab relocated from Chicago to Lausanne.
+Summer 2022, our lab relocated from Chicago to Lausanne.

 mansuyaubertlab